wuyichen24/software-engineering-abbreviations-acronyms/dictionary/E/ES-Event_Sourcing.md

 ## Name

 ## Overview
+- The architectural design pattern which
    - Store the system state as an ordered sequence of state changes.
    - The current system state will be reconstructed by replaying the sequence of state changes.

 ## Description